-Railways have fascinated me ever since I first read E Nesbit’s The Railway Children.
-Indeed, if Dr. Richard Beeching’s (1913-1985) advice had not been heeded some eighteen months after I started working for Eastern Region of British Railways, my career would have taken a very different direction.
-These days, one of the beauties of being a senior citizen, is that together with advance fares my rail card allows me to indulge in my passion.
-Someday, one of my dearest wishes will come true and I will travel on the Golden Arrow.
+Railways have always fascinated Lorraine, the editor of Doverhistorian.com.
+Indeed, if Dr. Richard Beeching’s (1913-1985) advice had not been heeded some eighteen months after she started working for the Eastern Region of British Railways, her career would have taken a very different direction.
+These days, one of the beauties of being a senior citizen, is that together with advance fares her and Alan, her husband and member of the team – railcards allows them to indulge in her passion.
+Someday, Lorraine hopes, that one of her dearest wishes will come true and she will travel on the Golden Arrow.

 The Canterbury was launched on 13 December 1928 at Dumbarton.
-Of 2,910tons gross, her length was, 329 feet 7 inches (100 metres) between perpendiculars, a beam of 47 feet 1 inch (14.4 metres) and a depth of 16 feet 10 inches (5metres).
+Of 2,910tons gross, her length was, 329 feet 7 inches (100 metres) between perpendiculars, a beam of 47 feet 1 inch (14.4 metres) and a draught of 16 feet 10 inches (5metres).
 The majority of the decks were occupied by passenger quarters, of which she was capable of carrying up to 1,700.
 However, she was only expected to carry 300 – 400 passengers because of the clientele she served.
-She was driven by four geared turbines taking steam from four water tube boilers that were served by a single raked funnel.
-The Canterbury arrived in Dover on 30 April 1929 and commenced service on the same day as the Golden Arrow – 15 May.
+Four geared turbines taking steam from four water tube boilers that were served by a single raked funnel drove the Canterbury.
+She arrived in Dover on 30 April 1929 and at Victoria Station at 11.00hrs on 15 May Southern introduced its Golden Arrow service and at Dover the Canterbury commenced service on the same day.

-The journey between London and Paris was advertised to take 6½ hours and each day the Golden Arrow was scheduled to depart London Victoria at 11.00hrs and reach Dover Marine Station at 12.38hrs.
-As the line is fairly level with a very long straight section, speeds of 96kph (60mph) were not unknown.
-Having crossed the Channel in the Canterbury and on reaching Calais the passengers were transferred to the awaiting Fléche d’Or, a four-cylinder Nord Pacific of the French Northern railway, arriving in Paris at 17.35, (English time).
-The single fare was £6.10s (£6.50p).
+The journey between London and Paris was advertised to take 6½ hours and the single fare cost £6 10shillings (£6.50p).
+The Golden Arrow was scheduled to depart London Victoria from platform 2 at 11.00hrs and reach Dover Marine Station at 12.38hrs.
+Apart from the climb to the Knockholt summit, the line is fairly level with a very long straight section between Tonbridge and Ashford, such that speeds of 96kph (60mph) were not unknown.
+Having crossed the Channel in the Canterbury on reaching Calais the passengers were transferred to the awaiting Fléche d’Or, a four-cylinder Nord Pacific of the French Northern railway, arriving in Paris at 17.35, (English time).

 In March 1929, the New York Stock exchange, on Wall Street, wobbled and on 20 September 1929, the London Stock Exchange crashed.
 Following which, top investor, Charles Hatray – who lived at St Margaret’s Bay – being sent to gaol for fraud and forgery.
 Stock exchange instability gave way to deterioration and on Wall Street this gained momentum.
 On Black Tuesday, 29 October 1929, Wall Street crashed.
 The repercussions were felt around the world leading to a major economic depression.

 The Southern Railway annual reports for 1929 and the following two years reflected this with the non-viability of the Golden Arrow and the Canterbury holding centre stage.
-It was noted that on the Dover-Continental passage, the number of passengers travelling second class (the same as 3rd class on trains), during the year ending February 1931 had increased by 28,000 but the number of first class passengers had decreased by 50,000.
+It was noted that on the Dover-Continental passage, the number of passengers travelling second class (the same as 3rd class on trains), during the year ending February 1931 had increased by 28,000 but the number of first class passengers had fallen by 50,000.
 Further, much of the increase in traffic was on the Ostend route, where ships were under the control of the Belgium Government.
 Following the report, the decision was taken to introduce, in May 1931, third class carriages on the Golden Arrow.
 At about the same time the Canterbury was modified to allow for the two classes of passengers.
-Ticket prices remained the same for the first class and for second/third class passengers, it was £4.10s (£4.50p).
+Ticket prices remained the same for the first class while for second/third class passengers it was £4.10s (£4.50p) each way.

 As the economy recovered the Golden Arrow service gained more passengers in both classes.
-On 14 January 1939 Neville Chamberlain together with Lord Halifax, foreign secretary, travelled by way of Dover, using the Golden Arrow and the Canterbury, for Rome.
-This was to meet with Benito Mussolini, Italian political leader, in an effort to persuade him not to become involved in the pending conflict.
+On 14 January 1939 the British Prime Minister (1937-1940) Neville Chamberlain (1869-1940) together with Edward Wood, 1st Earl of Halifax (1881-1959), the Foreign Secretary (1938-1940), travelled by way of Dover, using the Golden Arrow and the Canterbury, for Rome.
+This was to meet with Benito Mussolini (1883-1945), the Italian political leader, in an effort to persuade him not to become involved in the pending conflict.
 World War II was declared on 3 September 1939.

-The ship Invicta, was built in 1939 to take over from the Canterbury but was commandeered for war work following her launch in 1940.
+The ship Invicta, had been built in 1939 to take over from the Canterbury but was commandeered for war work following her launch in 1940.
 On demobilisation, she was converted to oil fuel having been originally designed to use Kent coal.
-She was fitted with radar and on 10 October 1946 came to Dover to take over the Golden Arrow service.
-She was also to be the company’s flagship and Len Payne was appointed Master.
+Fitted with radar, on 10 October 1946 Invicta came to Dover to take over the Golden Arrow service.
+The Invicta was also Southern Railway’s flagship and Len Payne was appointed Master.
 Five days later, the Canterbury, was transferred to the Folkestone-Boulogne service until 27 September 1964, when she was towed away to Antwerp to be scrapped.

 The Golden Arrow celebrated the first post-war year on 15 April 1947, having carried 180,000 passengers but October saw the introduction of travel for pleasure restrictions.
-Although the Golden Arrow service continued, the number of passengers dramatically fell.
+Although the Golden Arrow service continued, the number of passengers fell dramatically.
 As the economy began to pick up the restrictions were lifted and the service regained its popularity.
 On 1 January 1948, with the nationalisation of railways, the Southern Railway became Southern Region.
-In 1951, the smaller version of the Merchant Navy class, the Britannia 4-6-2 Standard Class 7s, was introduced to the service.
+In 1951, the Britannia 4-6-2 Standard Class 7-MT, was introduced to the service.
 One of these, the William Shakespeare, finished with standard green livery, was exhibited at the 1951 Festival of Britain.
-Variants of the original Merchant Navy class such as Battle of Britain and the West Country classes were used along with British Railway’s standard Pacifics, Iron Duke and William Shakespeare.
+Variants of the original Merchant Navy class such as Battle of Britain and the West Country classes were used along with British Railway’s standard Pacifics.

 In October 1952 the outward journey on the Golden Arrow service was transferred, for a short while, to Folkestone.
-On 19 December 1955, Southern Region’s commodore, Len Payne collapsed and died just as the Invicta was about to leave Dover for Calais.
-Later that decade, the Kent Coast electrification scheme was introduced and it was goodbye to steam engines.
-It was a West Country class steam locomotive that pulled the Golden Arrow for Victoria in June 1961.
+Then on 19 December 1955, Southern Region’s commodore, Len Payne collapsed and died just as the Invicta was about to leave Dover for Calais.
+Later that decade, the Kent Coast electrification scheme began and it was goodbye to steam engines.
+It was a West Country class steam locomotive that pulled the Golden Arrow bound for Victoria in June 1961 before electric engines were introduce.
 The crew were Tom Crabb of Melbourne Avenue driver – who was due to retire – and fireman Eric Brereton of Friars Way.
 The Mayor, railwayman, Robert Eade, councillors and crowds of locals waved goodbye.
 Other trains gave whistle salutes.